auxilincom/auxilin-merge/README.md

 Auxilin Merge — is a tool to compose several components into one repository.

-## Quick example
+## Usage

+1) Create/update file `release.yml` where specify needed versions of components.

-Merge several repositories into one:
+2) Run bash script to download and merge several repositories into one:
 ```bash
 $ bash git-merge.sh
 ```

+3) Push the resulting repository from the directory `temp_repos/auxilin` to GitHub.

 ## Change Log